mozaik-association/mozaik/docs/Invoices-module.md

 # Invoices

 The Mozaik invoicing module includes most of the features of the standard Odoo module.
 This module is designed to simplify invoicing in order to get paid faster.
-It allows you to automatically invoice based on purchase orders, delivery orders, contracts or generated expense sheets.
-Odoo Invoicing also allows :
+It allows you to :

+- Automatically invoice based on purchase orders
+- Delivery orders, contracts
+- Generated expense sheets
 - Accept online payments.
 - Eliminate the hassle of reminders for late payments.
 - Simplify the configuration of automatic follow-up.
 - Keep track of bank account movements and invoice status.

-Mozaik offers some additional features :
+Mozaik does however offer some additional functionality suitable for organisations :

 - Creation of SEPA mandates
 - Management tool for direct debit refusals